 First, you’ll need to decide if you need a short or long-term loan.
-Short-term loans (such as capital loans) are great for giving you wiggle room during slow seasons, funding inventory expansions, special projects, etc. Long-term loans (such as 504 loans) are more appropriate for purchasing buildings, vehicles, covering start-up costs, and other types of purchases where you need a few years to pay back the loan amount.
+Short-term loans (such as capital loans) may be the right choice if you need wiggle room during slow seasons, funding inventory expansions, special projects, etc. Long-term loans (such as SBA loans) are more appropriate for purchasing buildings, vehicles, covering start-up costs, and other types of purchases where you need a few years to pay back the loan amount.
 Both loan types are available through private banks or through the SBA (Small Business Association).

-Capital loans are short-term loans that are designed to cover operating costs, inventory additions, small projects, and other situations where you need a relatively small influx of cash (typically under $50,000, although it can be higher), quickly— and have the capacity to repay the loan within a short amount of time (usually about 1-2 years).
+Standard working capital loans are short-term loans that are designed to cover operating costs, inventory additions, small projects, and other situations where you need a relatively small influx of cash (typically under $50,000, which is also the typical size of a micro SBA loan, although it can be higher), quickly— and have the capacity to repay the loan within a short amount of time (usually about 1-2 years).
 Capital loans can be provided by any lending institution, including the SBA and Goodshuffle Pro’s Stripe Capital loan program.
 Our Stripe Capital loan program is offered exclusively to Goodshuffle Pro users, and includes awesome features such as zero interest, no credit check, and pay-as-you-earn repayment (to learn more, visit our Stripe Capital FAQ page).

-The downsides can be that repayment will include fees and/or interest, which can be high.
+The downsides can be that repayment for standard working capital loans may include fees and/or interest, which can be high.
 Often, your payments will be taken directly out of your income, as well, which will cut into your bottom line for each job until the loan is paid off.
 While this is a huge benefit for event companies during the slow season, as you’ll be paying less on your loan when business is slow, capital loans can be a bad idea for meeting long-term, spendy goals (such as mortgages), as minimum payments may still be too high during the slow season.